Marquee (TV series)

-Marquee, or CBC Marquee, was a Canadian drama television series which aired on CBC Television from 1979 to 1980.
+Marquee, or CBC Marquee, is a Canadian drama television series which aired on CBC Television from 1979 to 1980.

 Premise

 Each episode of this series featured a different adventure drama, including the pilot for The Phoenix Team which was broadcast as a series later in 1980.
 Productions reflected various regions throughout Canada.

 Scheduling

 This hour-long series was broadcast on Sundays at 9:00 p.m.
 (Eastern) from 6 January to 17 February 1980.